-The following Commercial guidance note Produced in partnership with Felix K.H.Ng, Timothy L.T.
-Wan and Christina H.K.
-Ma of Haldanes Solicitors & Notaries provides comprehensive and up to date legal information covering:
+The following Commercial practice note Produced in partnership with Felix K.H.Ng, Timothy L.T.
+Wan, Christina H.K.
+Ma and, Vanessa C. Y. Wong of Haldanes Solicitors & Notaries provides comprehensive and up to date legal information covering:

 The business environment